NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application/apis/README.md

-# 360 APIs
+# APIs
-Exposes APIs and Websocket for 360 app
+Exposes APIs and Websocket for smart parking application

 ## Introduction
 This module which was built using Node.js provides apis which gives us the state of the garage and also the events and anomalies that are occurring in garage.